Skip to main content Skip to navigation

 Ethics in Research

-However, if you and your supervisors think there may be significant ethical issues to be addressed it will be useful to work through the form or the checklist below at the start of your research.
+In cases where you and your supervisors think there may be significant ethical issues to be considered it is good practice to work through the departmental form and the checklist below at the start of your research.
 Early discussion of ethical issues will help your project design and minimise the risk of having to reconfigure your plans at a later stage.

-In many historical research projects, there will be no ethical implications, but in cases where your research involves human participants (perhaps involving interviews and the collection of oral histories), or confidential data (perhaps medical records might be among your sources), prior ethical approval will be required.
+In many historical research projects, there will be no ethical implications, but in cases where your research involves human participants (perhaps involving interviews and the collection of oral histories), confidential data (perhaps medical records might be among your sources) or other sensitive aspects, prior ethical approval by an external university body – known as the Humanities and Social Sciences Research Ethics Committee HSSREC – will be required.
+HSSREC is responsible for overseeing processes and procedures within the Faculties of Arts and Social Sciences.

-Looking through this checklist will help you to know whether you are required to seek ethics approval for your research.
+Looking through this checklist will help you to know whether you are required to seek external ethics approval for your research.
+This is just for illustration, the full / latest guidelines can be found on the webpages of Warwick’s Research and Impact Services.

-For further guidance on issues to consider when using social media in your research, please review the useful Social Media Research: A Guide to Ethics produced by the University of Aberdeen as well as Warwick's Ethical Approval Guide for Using Social Media.
+In this context, you may find it helpful to check Social Media Research: A Guide to Ethics produced by the University of Aberdeen as well as Warwick's Ethical Approval Guide for Using Social Media.

 • NHS patients, staff, or facilities